 Garmin Alpha 300 is a two-component system: the handheld GPS unit and the TT 25 collar worn by the dog.
 They communicate via VHF radio, not cell towers.
 Range reaches up to 9 miles in open terrain.
 In our Garmin Alpha 300 review, we confirmed consistent tracking at 4-5 miles through moderate tree cover, with signal maintained at the claimed 9 miles in open prairie across multiple field sessions.

 Simultaneous tracking of up to 20 dogs is supported from a single handheld, with preloaded topographic maps and integrated e-collar training functions (tone, vibration, stimulation).
-The Garmin Alpha 300 product page states that the system supports full BirdsEye satellite imagery compatibility for off-trail navigation.
+The Garmin Alpha 300 product page states: “Track and train up to 20 dogs at distances up to 9 miles.”
+Garmin confirms that the handheld supports up to 20 dogs simultaneously with preloaded BirdsEye satellite imagery for off-trail navigation.

 There’s no subscription.
 Ever.
 You pay once for hardware, and Garmin’s tracking works until the battery dies.